cmbutler83/SongAttributesVSPopularity/README.md

 Relevant Files:
 - [App.py](app.py)
-  - Flask Application where all the magic comes together
+  - Flask-based API that connects the front end to the database.
   - [CLICK HERE](#how-to-run-the-app) to see how to run the app
 - Data_Exploration_Database_Creation
   - [Explore_Data.ipynb](Data_Exploration__Database_Creation/Explore_data.ipynb)